Businesses suck at hiding information.

 Now that you have a company name and number.
 You’ll need to search different databases to find out some more interesting information such as owner/board members, address, time in operation, etc…

-The database you search depends on where the company is registered.
+The database you search depends on where the government organisation.
 It’s pretty easy to find that information.

 This wikipedia page covers all international registries.

 Companies are either public or private.
-They either have to share their financial data (revenue, assets etcs) or they don’t.
+Which means they share their financial data (revenue, assets, etc...) or they don’t.

 Private companies don’t publicly disclose financials (except in the UK).
 You’ll need to use external sources for that juicy information.
 This blog post covers ways to find private companies’ financials around the world.

 This web tool will help estimate USA private company revenue, payroll, and number of employees.
 Take it with a grain of salt.
-Not sure how accurate it actually is.
+Not sure how accurate it actually is, but it's been decent for ballpark figures.
 God bless indie developers.

 Can’t find the information you’re after from external sources?
 You can estimate minimum revenue with ball-park the formula below.